-The District Superintendent is authorized and responsible for maintaining District equipment, supplies, and resources for emergency response.
-The Superintendent will ensure that supplies are maintained at inventory levels set by the Board or at any minimum levels that may be set by Department of Water Resources guidance or statutes.
+The District personnel are authorized and responsible for maintaining District equipment, supplies, and resources for emergency response.
+The staff will ensure that supplies are maintained at inventory levels set by the Board or at any minimum levels that may be set by the Department of Water Resources guidance or statutes.